-The placement for cadets passing out the Institute is fully assured.
+Better placement opportunity for cadets passing out from IMS Goa.
 Cadets passed out from the institute are employed with various Indian / Foreign Shipping companies.

 The Shipping Companies participate in the interviews at the time of admission and select the candidates on admission itself.

 Following is the list of some major shipping companies regularly employing our Cadets on satisfactory completion of the training.

 M/s Wilhelmsen Ship Management, M/s.
 Anglo Eastern Ship Management Ltd. , M/s.
 V. Ships Ltd.

 Eligibility for Placement

 - For Graduate Mechanical Engineer Entry Batch ( One year course) :-

 - Satisfactory completion of the course at IMS,Goa.

 - On getting exemption from class IV part A examination .
 This exemption is granted by the Mercantile Marine Departments at Mumbai , Chennai and Kolkata.
 (Cadets have to obtain this themselves from any of the above centres).